WarHawkADI/CO_Project_2024/README.md

 3. **Illegal Immediate Value (Error Code: 3):** An immediate value exceeds the allowable range for the given instruction.
 4. **Virtual Halt Is Missing (Error Code: 4):** The assembler detects that a virtual halt instruction is missing, ensuring proper program termination.

-## License

-This RISC-V Assembler is licensed under the MIT License, permitting users to freely use, modify, and distribute the code.
-For detailed information, refer to the [LICENSE](LICENSE) file.